ma3a/SDH-PlayTime/README.md

 ## Installation

-Please note that currently, the PlayTime plugin is not available in the official Decky Plugin Store (https://plugins.deckbrew.xyz/).
-However, you can install it manually from the GitHub releases.
+The best way to get plugin is to use official Decky Plugin Store (https://plugins.deckbrew.xyz/).

 To install PlayTime manually:

 1. Go to the [PlayTime GitHub repository](https://github.com/your-username/PlayTime).
 2. Download the latest release package (ZIP format).
-3. Extract the contents of the ZIP package to a location of your choice.
+3. Copy the zip file to SteamDeck and install it from Decky loader.

 Alternatively, you can build PlayTime from source by following these steps: